Chris Taylor Player Props: Dodgers vs. Padres

 Chris Taylor At The Plate

-- Taylor is batting .205 with three doubles, a triple, five home runs and six walks.
+- Taylor has three doubles, a triple, five home runs and six walks while batting .203.

-- He has gone deep in 20.8% of his games this season, and 6.2% of his plate appearances.
+- He has hit a long ball in 20.0% of his games this season, and 6.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.